webfactor/ionic-position-picker-directive/README.md

 - Add `AgmCoreModule.forRoot({ apiKey: 'Maps-Api-Key'})` to your Ionic module imports
 - Add `GeolocationServiceProvider`to your Ionic providers

+- If button don´t reakt to clickEvents add `PositionPickerDirectiveModule` to your Ionic Page module imports.

 ## I/O
 ```typescript
 position?: Coords